 Many business managers today are not aware of the effects that motivation can (and does) have on their business, and it is therefore important they learn and understand the factors that determine positive motivation in the workplace.
 The size of the business is irrelevant: whether you are trying to get the best out of fifty of your staff or just one, everyone needs some form of motivation.
 Motivation is something that is approached differently by different businesses and the responsibility of its integration lies with all immediate supervisors of staff.
 However, it is the business owner who must initiate motivation as a strategy to attain corporate goals.

-The term motivation derives from the Latin word for movement (movere.)
+The term motivation derives from the Latin word for movement (movere).
+The term motivation derives from the Latin word for movement (movere).
 Building on this concept, Atkinson defines motivation as "the contemporary (immediate) influence on direction, vigor, and persistence of action" (Atkinson), while Vroom defines it as "a process governing choice made by persons... among alternative forms of voluntary activity" (Vroom).
 Campbell and Pritchard suggest that motivation has to do with a set of independent/ dependent variable relationships that explain the direction, amplitude, and persistence of an individual's behavior, holding constant the effects of aptitude, skill, and understanding of the task, and the constraints operating in the environment (Campbell).